dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 #### When and where will my certificate be available?

-To get the course certificate, you need to achieve a passing grade of 80% or more.
-To check your current grade, go to the **Progress** page in the top menu and review your score.
-When you achieved a passig grade, the option to claim your certificate will appear at the top of the page.
-Once you claim the certificate, you can print it and share it with your social and proffesional networks.
+Upon completion of the course with a passing grade (80%), your certificate will be available to view and download on the **Dashboard**, and selecting **My courses**.
+You will find the list of courses you are enrolled in, locate the **Introduction to DHIS2** and click on the course certificate to download or print it.

 #### This is my first time taking a course on the DHIS2 Online Academy, how do I navigate the platform?